-Life insurance is designed to protect financially your beloved family and other people who may depend on you for financial support if you die.
-With Life insurance you can make sure that your loved ones, will continue their standard of living like before.
+Life insurance is designed to financially protect your beloved family and other people who may depend on you for financial support in the event of your untimely death.
+With a life insurance you can have peace of mind that the standard of living which your loved ones are used to will not be affected in the event of your untimely death.

 TYPES OF LIFE INSURANCE